 I have just embarked on a new journey and entered the world of indie publishing.
 The UnderWright Productions series follows both the personal relationship of Jordan Wright and Bart Underwood as well as the evolution of their TV production company.
 Each new book will be named after one of their shows.
 Don’t Toy with Me launched July 12.
-Change Up will follow in early fall 2017.
-Three books are planned for now with at least two more to follow in 2018.
+Change Up came on September 20.
+And Love in the Third Act was just released.
+Two more books are planned for 2018.

 I already have also published two other series, “The Matchmaking Motor Coach” and “Sullivan’s Creek.”
 There are three books in each.
 “The Matchmaking Motor Coach” series features three brothers, the McKennas, who customize luxury motor coaches in Burlington, Iowa, my hometown.
 The first book, The Sleepover Clause, is about the youngest brother, Mitch, a wannabe attorney, and Aubrey Carpenter, an interior decorator on the run from Los Angeles following a disastrous remodeling project.
 The second book, Seduction on Wheels, revolves around Jenna, Aubrey’s half-sister, who shows up to reclaim her fourteen-year-old daughter, who has run away from home to join her aunt.
 The hero in this story is the oldest brother, Graham, Gray, who has avoided serious commitments with women since a college affair turned sour.
 The third book, Keeping it Casual, focuses on the middle brother, Geoff, as he struggles to accommodate long-term love with his multiple sclerosis